Hefty Stocks Keep Oil Price Near April Low

 "This means there is a lot of upside risk to U.S. supplies," he said.

-Nymex reformulated gasoline blendstock--the benchmark gasoline contract--fell 0.4% to $1.63 a gallon.
-ICE gasoil changed hands at $467.75 a metric ton, up $2.00 from the previous settlement.
+Nymex reformulated gasoline blendstock -- the benchmark gasoline contract -- fell 0.7% to $1.61 a gallon.
+ICE gasoil changed hands at $465.75 a metric ton, unchanged from the previous settlement.

 Write to Sarah McFarlane at sarah.mcfarlane@wsj.com and Jenny W. Hsu at jenny.hsu@wsj.com